jai-jalah/boris-bikes/README.md

 # Boris Bikes #

-This is a program that emulates a network of docking stations, bikes and infrastructure, as well as repair staff.
+This is a program that emulates a network of docking stations, bikes and infrastructure, as well as users - customers, repair staff, etc.

 ## Motivation ##